Khanate of Kokand: Early period (1709–1799)

+Fought against the Dzungars

+Following Nader Shah's expansion in Central Asia, Abd al-Karim Biy formed an alliance with him and received political and artillery support from the Afsharids, increasing the political influence of Kokand and contributing to the fight against the Dzungars.
+Diplomatic and commercial relations between the Kokand and Dzungar khanates sharply declined following the harassment of Dzungar merchants by Kokandians and Abdul Karim Bi's refusal to pay tribute to Galdan Tseren.

+In 1742, a 30,000-strong Dzungar army invaded Tashkent and Kokand but stalled due to fierce resistance and heavy losses.
+In 1745, the Dzungar Khanate invaded the Fergana Valley, laying siege to Kokand.
+During a renewed offensive in 1745, Abdul Karim Bi briefly installed Tole Bi as co-governor of Tashkent, who reportedly poisoned a Dzungar commander before evacuating.
+Facing Russian and Persian threats, the Dzungars suffered a final defeat at Kokand, where a bridge trap killed over 2,000 soldiers.
+The war ended with Galdan Tseren's death in September 1745 and a full Dzungar withdrawal.
+This victory solidified Abdul Karim Bi's authority and catalyzed the liberation of the Senior Jüz.

-In 1745, the Jungar Mongols invaded the Fergana Valley, laying siege to Kokand.
-The Yuz Uzbeks of Urateppe, probably wanting to prevent the Mongols from attacking them, helped Kokand end the siege against the Jungars.
-Abd al-Karim Biy was eventually forced to make peace with the Jungars, persuading them to leave the Fergana Valley by giving them many riches and handing over his eldest son, Baba Biy, as a hostage.
+The Yuz Uzbeks of Urateppe, probably wanting to prevent the Dzungars from attacking them, helped Kokand end the siege against the Dzungars.
+Abd al-Karim Biy was eventually forced to make peace with the Dzungars, persuading them to leave the Fergana Valley by giving them many riches and handing over his eldest son, Baba Biy, as a hostage.
 After Abd al-Karim Biy's death in 1751, his other son Irdana Biy succeeded him.
 He was ousted from power in 1752, when the Jungars forced Baba Biy on the Kokand throne.
 The Kokandis, considering him a Jungar puppet, executed him in the town of Besh Ariq the following year and reinstated Irdana Biy.

+Relationship with Qing

 Among his various accomplishments, Irdana Biy stands out for entering into relations with the Qing emperor Qianlong after the latter had extended his authority westward into Altishahr, thus becoming the new neighbor of Kokand.
 A Qing colonial presence in the Fergana Valley appears to have been suggested by Qing records when referring to its official relationship with Kokand.
 However, more recent evaluations have shown that their relationship was highly unclear.
 Irdana Biy's reign was generally successful.
 Despite losing severely to the Yuz Uzbeks, he also conquered several vilayats and temporarily took control of Tashkent in 1765 before Ablay Khan retook it.
-By the time he died from ilness in 1769, he had five daughters but no son to succeed him, and he was thus succeeded by his cousin Sulayman Biy, a grandson of Shahrukh Biy.
-However, he was considered suited to rule, which lead to his murder three months after.
-He was succeeded by Abd al-Karim Biy's grandson Narbuta Biy, whose succession was supported by the Uzbek nobility.
+By the time he died from illness in 1769, he had five daughters but no son to succeed him, and he was thus succeeded by his cousin Sulayman Biy, a grandson of Shahrukh Biy.
+However, Sulayman Biy was considered unsuited to rule, which lead to his murder three months after.
+He was succeeded by Abd al-Karim Biy's grandson Narbuta Biy, whose succession was backed by the Uzbek nobility.